Vaibhav7720/exploro-asg/README.md

 ---
 ## Approach
-To build this project, the following approach was taken:
+To build this project, I take this following approach:

 ### 1. **Requirement Analysis**
    - Identified the key features needed for a travel-related application.